 Nebraska Paralegal Schools

-Claiming the number one lowest unemployment rate in the nation, the state of Nebraska employed a total of 1,340 paralegals in 2014.1,2 Nebraska paralegal schools offer skills and training for earning a paralegal degree and entering a legal profession where job prospects are good and advancement is possible.
-A paralegal in Nebraska can’t practice law, but instead assists attorneys with legal research and writing, witness interviews and other related tasks at law firms, businesses, and government agencies.
+With one of the lowest unemployment rates in the nation at 3.0% as of June 2016 and about 1,300 paralegals employed throughout the state, Nebraska can be a good place to enter the legal profession.1,2 Nebraska paralegal schools offer skills and training through various paralegal degree programs.
+Completing such a program prepares candidates to enter a legal profession where job prospects are good and advancement is possible.
+A paralegal in Nebraska can’t practice law, but does have a broad scope of work assisting attorneys with legal research and writing, witness interviews, and other related tasks at law firms, businesses, and government agencies.

 How to Become a Paralegal in Nebraska

-Paralegals aren’t required to have specialized schooling, but a degree or certificate program offers focused training in legal concepts and procedures.
-Since there are no particular regulations enforced by the state regarding minimum experience or education required to become a paralegal, prospective paralegals might choose to either attend a paralegal program or be hired by a law firm who will provide training once they are hired.
-It is likely that applicants with a paralegal degree will have an edge over competitors with no education in the subject.
+Nebraska paralegals aren’t required by law to have specialized schooling, but a degree or certificate program offers focused training in legal concepts and procedures.
+Though it is possible to be hired by a law firm that will provide on-the-job training, a growing number of employers are showing preference towards candidates who do have formal paralegal skills training.
+As a result, applicants with a paralegal degree will have an edge over the competition for available positions.

 Nebraska Paralegal Salary and Job Outlook

 Paralegals in Nebraska earned an average annual salary of $46,250 as of May 2015.2 Most paralegals in the state work in the Lincoln and Omaha metropolitan areas.2 Considering the fact that Nebraska has a lower cost of living than the US average, these salaries can be considered competitive for the local market.
 The outlook for Nebraska paralegals is positive; through 2024, estimates place paralegal jobs growth in the state at 16.3%, much faster than the national average.3,4

 Profiles of Well-Known Schools in Nebraska